geoffmunn/utility-scripts/README.md

  * Withdrawing rewards from validator delegations
  * Swapping USTC for LUNC
  * Staking LUNC with validators
+ * Sending LUNC to other addresses

  ## Why should you use these scripts?

  By running these on your own computer, you get direct access to the Luna Classic chain.
 You don't need to rely on 3rd party software like the Terra Station, browser extension wallets, or centralised exchanges.

- This way you can be sure you're getting the correct prices and fees.
+ You can also be sure you're getting the correct prices and fees.
 You can also edit the script to behave differently if you want to.

  ## Requirements